Nilakantha Das: Personality

-Pandit Nilakantha was a simple and righteous man, prone to sudden flair of temper upon witnessing wrong things, but equally apt to cool down immediately if realized his own mistakes.
-He was a worshiper of the Truth, with deep love for Odisha and its heritage.
-He was always an original and unconventional thinker, and known as a Fighter par excellence for just causes.
-Nilakantha was never intimidated by criticism, threats, denouncement or personal discomfort, though he had to face it often for his critical thinking and indomitable spirit.
-In the true sense, he was forever a strict school master, who did not tolerate any weakness in his students, but appreciated and encouraged all their good qualities and helped them whole-heartedly to achieve their best.

-Nilakantha was also a man of the soil and loved his village Sri RamachandraPur.
+Pandit Nilakantha was proud of Odisha and its cultural heritage.
+He was also a man of the soil and loved his village, Sri Ramachandrapur.
 On his infrequent trips to the village during his active life, he met the elders and young men there in his front porch almost daily - to get the village news and learn of the villagers' plights.

 When Nilakantha wanted to join the Indian Independence movement, on the advice of Gopabandhu Das, he requested his father-in-law to take care of his young family and elderly parents.
 Two of his daughters died in their childhood at the age of four or five, when Nilakantha was away on his mission for the country, first in 1921 at Sambalpur, and the other time in 1923 while being transferred from Puri Jail to Hazaribagh.
 But it did not deter him from his goal.

-For most part of his active life, Nilakantha did not even possess a car, and on returning from Delhi, Cuttack or other places, used to travel the two miles from the Sakhigopal Railway station to his village home in bullock carts.
+For most part of his active life, Nilakantha did not possess a car, and on returning from Delhi, Cuttack or other places, used to travel the two miles from the Sakhigopal Railway station to his village home in bullock carts.
 He never built a house outside his village, not even in Puri to spend his old days there, and had simply renovated his village home for the convenience of his parents and family.
 After retirement from politics, he often stayed with his children in the cities for medical treatment and other activities.